Claude Skills: Custom AI Modules for Smarter Workflows

 Workspaces are collaborative environments where teams can store and share Skills, preferences, and project memory.
 Admins can define access roles and manage how Claude interacts with organization data.

-Combined with Automatic Memory, Workspaces make it possible for Claude to “remember” company context, user preferences, and project goals across sessions.
+Combined with Claude’s Memory feature (rolled out to Team and Enterprise users in September 2025 and to Pro and Max users later in October 2025), Workspaces make it possible for Claude to “remember” company context, user preferences, and project goals across sessions.

 Automatic Memory and Context Awareness

-Claude’s new memory system allows long‑term retention of preferences and facts.
-If you tell Claude, “Use AP style for all blog posts,” it will remember that setting for future sessions.
+Claude’s memory system allows long‑term retention of preferences and facts on paid plans (Pro, Max, Team, and Enterprise).
+If you tell Claude, “Use AP style for all blog posts,” it can recall that preference in future sessions.

 Integrations and the Expanding Tool Ecosystem